 Get into their headspace.
 So by this I mean just forget about the photographs for a while 😊 What are they doing?
 What game are they playing?
 Be in their place with them and join in.
 Allow yourself to just relax into their space.

 The most common misconception I see is when people take photographs in direct sunlight.

 I prefer to avoid it where I can.

 It is possible to work magic in direct sun – it just takes some practice.
 Natural light diffusers and/ or artificial ones help.
 But for simplicity sake, I recommend to wait for softer light or to seek out ‘diffused’ light.
 So when the sun goes behind the cloud that can work but even that sometimes is quite harsh on skin.
 The time of day can also be a factor.
 Afternoons will most likely be harsher but early mornings and late afternoon/evening light can be lovely.

-I’ll be honest here, it’s takes some time to get comfortable with this but in my almost 8 years as a photographer I have learned the ‘rules’ and I’ve probably broken them all whenever I’ve felt it suited me to.
+I’ll be honest here, it takes some time to get comfortable with this, but in my almost 8 years as a photographer I have learned the ‘rules’, and I’ve probably broken them all whenever I’ve felt it suited me too.

 Basic tips are to use the rules of thirds, balance your images use leading lines and have a focal point, look for pattern and colour.
 The list goes on.

 Take a look at this blog post which explains some of the ‘rules’

 But remember there aren’t any rules here that you can’t break.
 I do it all of the time, but this usually comes with practising and understanding the rules and principles first.
 If you want to take better photographs of your own children, then familiarise yourself with the rules first and practise using them.
 You can do this outside photographing your children.
 Practice on buildings, landscapes and objects too.